emanchado/narrows/README.md

 ====

 * Add a way for readers to navigate between chapters and/or an index
+* Send message notifications to narrators, too!
+* Send action notifications to narrators!
+* Button to send reminder e-mails?
 * Rewrite the image uploader so it's a single, special component that updates the dropdown as soon as an image is uploaded
 * Make it easier to remove mention marks
 * Show background information or whatever to players
 * Allow narrators to change password, and create more narrators
+* Allow players to change their e-mail address
+* Allow players to change their character's backstory/description/avatar
+* Maybe add an "admin" role so that not all narrators can create users?
+* Add feedback on save (narrator pages)
 * Really wait until everything is loaded before showing the "Start" button
-* Maybe add an "admin" role so that not all narrators can create users?

 Initial narrator
 ----------------